 - low-grade SIL (LSIL)

 - atypical glandular cells (AGUS)

 Many times, LSIL goes away on its own.
-Your doctor might recommend a follow-up Pap smear in several months to monitor the cell changes.
-If your doctor is concerned or you have high-grade changes, a colposcopy may be done.
+Your doctor might recommend a follow-up Pap test after several months to monitor the cell changes.
+If your doctor is concerned, or you have high-grade changes, a colposcopy may be done.

-- CIN III, severe dysplasia or carcinoma in situ
+- CIN 3, severe dysplasia, or carcinoma in situ

-Carcinoma in situ is cancer that has not spread below the surface layer.
+Carcinoma in situ is cancer that has not spread below the surface layer of tissue.

 Treatment of cervical dysplasia depends on the severity of the condition.
 Mild dysplasia might not be treated immediately since it can resolve without treatment.
 Repeat Pap smears may be done every three to six months.
-For CIN II or III, treatment can include:
+For CIN 2 or 3, treatment can include:

 - cryosurgery, which freezes abnormal cells